 The designers have created the fabric of the Tushar Rain Jacket with different membranes that map to cover the correct parts of your torso, optimizing breathability and ensuring all-day waterproofing.
 The hydrophobic membranes used in the jacket’s construction repel water by nature, instead of absorbing it like a hydrophilic membrane would.
 Even when the DWR (Durable Water Repellent) treatment wears off the face fabric of a jacket, no water will be absorbed.
 This feature ensures that pressure areas, such as where a backpack or shoulder straps sit, do not get saturated even if the DWR treatment that is used on many other waterproof jackets eventually wears away.
 It also allows other areas to breathe, keeping you completely dry in all conditions.

 Overall, the performance of the Outdoor Vitals Tushar Rain Jacket in wet conditions impressed me.
 Its advanced fabric technology provides optimal waterproofing and breathability, while its construction quality ensures durability and reliability.
 Its construction quality is also top-notch, making it a durable and reliable rain jacket.
 Although it may not be the most breathable jacket in warmer climates, its vents located under the armpits provide some relief.
 The lack of side pockets may be a downside for some, but the chest pocket is sufficient for storing small items.

-The Tushar Rain Jacket is available in two colors – Cherry Mahogany and North Atlantic – and can be purchased at www.outdoorvitals.com and has a MSRP of $229.97.
+The Tushar Rain Jacket is available in two colors – Cherry Mahogany and North Atlantic – for more info visit www.outdoorvitals.com.